First French War of Religion (1562–1563): Treaty of Hampton Court

 As early as March, outreach had been conducted by the Protestant rebels towards the English, with the seigneur de Briquemault despatched by Coligny to negotiate.
-However at the time nothing had come of it as England was not keen to jeopardise its commercial position in Spanish Nederland.
+However, at the time nothing had come of it as England was not keen to jeopardise its commercial position in Spanish Netherlands.
 Elizabeth assured the Protestants of her moral support and desire to see their success.
 She was informed by her ambassador of the risk that Calais could fall to the Spanish.
-Eventually however Elizabeth began to see the prospect of regaining Calais, and avoiding Spanish domination of France as worth the risk of intervention.
+Eventually, however, Elizabeth began to see the prospect of regaining Calais and avoiding Spanish domination of France as worth the risk of intervention.

 Negotiations were opened between the Protestants and the English on 15 August.
 The vidame de Chartres and a representative of Rouen were dispatched to treat with her.
 Elizabeth extracted humiliating terms from the two Protestant leaders.
-In return for her support she demanded the restitution of Calais to English control, and until such time as they could provide Calais she would take Le Havre as surety.
-In return they would receive subsidies and men.
+In return for her support, she demanded the restitution of Calais to English control, and until such time as they could provide Calais, she would take Le Havre as surety.
+In return, they would receive subsidies and men.
 In total this constituted 6000 men and 100,000 écus (crowns).
 Le Havre would be returned, after both Calais and the loaned money had been returned to the English.
-Elizabeth promised that should as a result of the treaty, the leading Protestant nobles lose their French lands, that she would afford them pensions and lands in England for their exile.
+Elizabeth promised that, should as a result of the treaty the leading Protestant nobles lose their French lands, she would afford them pensions and lands in England for their exile.
 The convention of Hampton Court was signed by the two parties on 20 September.
 Elizabeth took control of Le Havre on 29 August.

-The seigneur de Briquemault urged Elizabeth to be patient in the receipt of Calais, arguing that it would be delivered at the time appointed by the treaty of Cateau-Cambrésis, however Elizabeth rejected this out of hand.
+The seigneur de Briquemault urged Elizabeth to be patient in the receipt of Calais, arguing that it would be delivered at the time appointed by the Treaty of Cateau-Cambrésis; however, Elizabeth rejected this out of hand.

-The treaty, which involved the surrender of French held towns to the English was for Condé likely a temporary expedient, as evidenced by his involvement in the recapture of Le Havre from the English the following year.
+The treaty, which involved the surrender of French held towns to the English, was for Condé likely a temporary expedient, as evidenced by his involvement in the recapture of Le Havre from the English the following year.
 Mariéjol argues that in the heat of war, neither he nor Coligny may have looked too closely at the specific terms of the treaty.
 When the treaty was published in Orléans by the Protestant rebels, the terms that afforded the English control of Le Havre were excised from the translated text.
-Nevertheless, many gentleman of the rebel cause were disquieted by the treaty.
+Nevertheless, many gentlemen of the rebel cause were disquieted by the treaty.
 In response to the treaty, the seigneur de Morvilliers (governor of Boulogne and the commander of Rouen for the rebels) and the sieur de Genlis retired from the civil war.
 Genlis' retirement from the conflict brought his close friend Grammont under suspicion in the Protestant camp.
-The lieutenant-general of Picardy the sieur de Sénarpont and his son also retired from Orléans to their estates in disgust.
+The lieutenant-general of Picardy, the sieur de Sénarpont and his son also retired from Orléans to their estates in disgust.